arbitraer/laravel-fresh-seeds/README.md

 ...
 ```

-Then you can use the `--suite=` or `-s` option with this command, to specify the desired seeder suite:
+Then you can use the `--suite=` or `-s` option with this command to specify the desired seeder suite:

 ``` bash
 php artisan fresh -s demo